hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

      .\dist\file_watcher.exe
      ```

-9. After the service starts, the file watcher continuously monitor file events occurring in the designated folder specified by `WATCH_DIRECTORY` in the `set_env_vars.bat` file, until it is stopped by a keyboard interrupt.
+9. After the service starts, the file watcher continuously monitors file events occurring in the designated folder specified by `WATCH_DIRECTORY` in the `set_env_vars.bat` file, until it is stopped by a keyboard interrupt.

 ## Troubleshooting